mssola/operum/README.md

 - `OPERUM_BASE_TITLE`: the title that is going to be shown for the application.
   By default this is set to be just `Operum`.
 - `OPERUM_DEFAULT_LOCALE`: that's right, this application supports multiple languages!
-For now these languages are Catalan and English (but other languages are also welcomed, just hit me with a [PR](https://github.com/mssola/operum/pulls) and take a look at the files under `config/locales`), and if you set this environment variable you need to provide the code (i.e. `en` for english and `ca` for catalan).
-By default this application uses catalan.
+For now these languages are catalan and english but other languages are also welcome, just hit me with a [PR](https://github.com/mssola/operum/pulls) and take a look at the files under `config/locales`.
+You can change the default locale (catalan) by setting this environment variable with the language code for it (i.e. `en` for english).

 ## Contributing